Skip to main content

 Page Navigation

-The title of Aram’s Arabesque series refers to the scrolling vegetal designs, known in Arabic as islimi, that animate the surfaces of many works of Islamic art.
-For generations, art historians dismissed such forms as ornamental and largely devoid of conceptual meaning.
-Aram reworks and expands these motifs to create abstract fields of colour and form in his paintings.
-He also creates installations that place historical Islamic ceramics in front of his canvases, a configuration that relegates the paintings to the spatial and conceptual “background.”
-Through these juxtapositions, Aram invites viewers to reflect on how museum displays reinforce hierarchies that value modernist abstraction over ornament.
+For his Arabesque series, Aram reimagines the scrolling vegetal designs, known in Arabic as islimi, that enhance many works of Islamic art.
+Generations of art historians dismissed such “arabesque” motifs as ornamental.
+In response, Aram reworks and expands the islimi design to create abstract fields of colour and form in his paintings.
+He often pairs these canvases with historical Islamic ceramics to spark reflection on how museums elevate modernist abstraction over ornament.

 Iran, probably Kashan, late 13thearly 14th century